bosxch/bosxch/README.md

 - 📫 If you're interested in working with me or want to reach me, please feel free to contact me at  **amparocardosobosch@gmail.com**

-- 🌱 I’m currently learning I am currently learning and I intend to be an eternal learner
+- 🌱  I am currently learning and I intend to be an eternal learner

 <h3 align="left">Connect with me:</h3>
 <p align="left">